spring-media/LazyPages/README.md

 pageIndex?.pageController = self.pageController
 ```

-To populate the views, we implement the data source methods, for both the index and the pagecontroller, returning an UICollectionViewCell or UIViewController respectively.
+To populate the views, we assign the data source properties for both the index and the pagecontroller.
+For the Page Controller we can implement the data source ourselves, or use the provided data source classes (PageControllerArrayDataSource and PageControllerClosureDataSource) that require an array of UIViewController the former, or closures the latter.

 ##  Installation
 ### Manual Installation